 - Max LH: 9.2m Existing boats 9.5m

-- Maximum IRC DLR of 125 (as shown on the IRC certificate)
+- The DLR as shown on the IRC Certificate shall be:

 - Minimum speed ratio TCC^2/LH

-Existing Boat Definition - boats with an IRC Age Date or Series Date prior to the 1st January 2015.
+Existing boats are boats first launched with an age or series date prior to 1st January 2015.

 Documents and forms relating to the HP30 Class administration and membership will be posted here shortly.